 Behavioral anxiety is an ongoing issue that the dog deals with daily.
 According to experts at Bond Vet in New York City, separation anxiety is the most common behavioral anxiety that pet parents deal with.
 It’s triggered by being left alone, even for just a few minutes.
 In many cases, behavioral anxiety is related to past trauma, abuse, moving to a new home, or losing a human or animal that the dog was very close to.

-5 Natural Remedies for Dog Anxiety and How They Work
+5 Natural Remedies for Anxiety in Dogs and How They Work

 1. Flower Essences